DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-02-08-work-history-iteration.md

 ---
 title: Improving work history
-description: Asking for a full work history and simplifying the section by removing skills and experience.
+description: Asking for a full work history and simplifying the section by removing skills and experience
 date: 2021-01-08
 tags:
   - work history